ChloeJo0321/password-expiration-date-reminder/README.md

-# 🗂️ Password Expiration Notifier
+# 🗂️ Password Expiration Date Reminder
 A Windows automation tool built with PowerShell that notifies users of upcoming password expiration through a simple GUI.

 ## 🎯 Problem